zedexinfo/wp-ai-summarizer/readme.txt

 == Upgrade Notice ==

 = 1.0.0 =
-Initial release of the WP AI Summarizer Plugin - This plugin is tested up to WordPress version 6.3.
+Initial release of the ZX AI Summarizer Plugin - This plugin is tested up to WordPress version 6.3.